shreyasringe/dreamhouse-app-heroku/README.md

 DreamHouse Web App
 ------------------

-This repo has been tightly coupled with the heroku app, see details below:
+This repo has been tightly coupled with the heroku app, see details below.
+Any changes done on this app will automatically be deployed to the heroku app.
 1. Login into Heroku (shreyas.ringe@gmail.com)
     - see the app: dreamhouse-app-shreyasringe
     - see the pipeline: dreamhouse-app-pipeline